Boyne City Railroad: Surviving equipment

 At least three pieces of Boyne City, Gaylord & Alpena equipment are known to survive.
 A Russell snowplow owned by the BCG&A is located at the Mid-Continent Railway Museum in North Freedom WI.
 Caboose #802 (later Boyne City Railroad #2) is on the grounds of the Kalamazoo (MI) Model Railroad Historical Society.
-Locomotive #18 is operating on the Arcade & Attica Railroad in New York.
+Locomotive #18 is operating on the Arcade and Attica Railroad in New York.

-In addition, the "Flying Duchess", originally built by Robert Stephenson and Hawthorne as Meaford No.2, and later briefly owned by the Boyne City Railroad, is on static display at La Grange, KY, while two of the three former British Rail MK 1 coaches are on display at the former Michigan Central train station in Standish, MI.
+In addition, the Flying Duchess, originally built by Robert Stephenson and Hawthorns as MEA No. 2, and later briefly owned by the Boyne City Railroad, is on static display at La Grange, Kentucky.
+Two of the three former British Rail Mark 1 passenger coaches are on display at the Standish station in Standish, Michigan.